bsu-cs-jb/cs-411-docs/react/navigation.md

-This step is pushed to GitHub as the [`basic-nav-fix`](https://github.com/bsu-cs-jb/demo-simple-nav/tree/basic-nav-fix) tag on the `demo-simple-nav` repo.
+This step is pushed to GitHub as the [`basic-nav-fix`](https://github.com/bsu-cs-jb/demo-simple-nav/tree/basic-nav-fix) branch on the `demo-simple-nav` repo.

 Install the required libraries